 At the St. Johns Town Center, there are many fine dining options to experience after a long day of shopping.
 BlackFinn Ameripub looks to cater to its guests and give them a great experience.
 Try a steakhouse salad or a classic burger paired with a local craft beer.
-For dessert, try carnival-style funnel fries with raspberry, chocolate and caramel dipping sauces.
 On the other side of the Town Center, try Seasons 52.
 Their menu changes with each season and only offers low-calorie meals.
 Pair a wine from their list with one of their ever-changing entrees or try one of their seasonal cocktails.
-If you're in the mood for fresh seafood, try Mitchell's Fish Market.
-Pick the fresh fish of your liking from the Today's Market Catch section of the menu.
-If you aren't in the mood for fish, try one of their seaside entrees, such as the Alaskan king crab or shrimp scampi capellini.
 Moxie Kitchen and Cocktails offers a reprieve for shoppers looking for unique cuisine among chain restaurants, such as fried chicken with waffle pudding and pepper jelly, seared scallops with three-cheese grits and a crispy fish Po' Boy.
+The Strand at the St. Johns Town Center includes Cheddar's Scratch Kitchen, Chuy's, Firebirds Wood Fired Grill and more.

-For fine French fare head to Bistro AIX in San Marco which offers a "laissez-faire" type of dining.
+In San Marco, head to Bistro AIX which offers a "laissez-faire" type of dining inspired by French and Mediterranean cuisines.
 If you aren't in the mood for dinner, try Bar X, which has an extensive wine list that is sure to have the perfect one.
 Great for romantic date, Taverna serves contemporary Italian and Spanish eats along with curated wine and craft cocktails.
+For great barbeque on the first coast, The Bearded Pig offers dishes such as jalapeño poppers, pulled pork and their own take on poutine.

-In Jacksonville's Mandarin neighborhood, Clark's Fish Camp is the place to go for a unique experience.
-Located just off of the St. Johns River-so close you can even dock your boat-Clark's offers anything from fresh seafood to more exotic dishes including gator tail, fried snake and even ostrich.
-If that doesn't satisfy your current craving, try Picasso's, an Italian restaurant where everything is homemade.
+In Jacksonville's Mandarin neighborhood, try Picasso's, an Italian restaurant where everything is homemade.
 Try their fresh pizza or Mayport shrimp scampi.
 Most of their dishes originate from the chef's hometown of St. Louis and the food he loves.
 Picasso's strives to incorporate local ingredients to give it a real First Coast feel.